 If I want to love God, then shouldn’t I care about what he cares about?

 Father, I want the same attitude as the Psalmist.
 How sweet are your words to my taste, sweeter than honey to my mouth!
-Make me a man after your own heart.
+Please make me a man after your own heart.

 ***I realize that this might seem a little controversial to some of my fellow believers who've been trained to look at an O.T. passage and only see how it directly relates to the person and work of Christ.
 If you have some trouble swallowing this, I think I've made a decent case for it, along with some further explication on it here and here.